 “It is likely that SARS-CoV-2 uses this to avoid dismantling by the cell.
 After all, viruses are also subject to autophagic disposal,” adds the study’s last author, DZIF researcher PD Dr. Müller.
 He adds: “The same reprogramming strategy is also used by the MERS coronavirus, whose autophagy-inhibiting action we were able to demonstrate more than a year ago.
 However, there are other coronaviruses which, quite in contrast to this, induce autophagy.
 These mainly infect animals.”

-When results from the study suggested that the recycling mechanism might be a potential target for COVID-19 therapy, the researchers tested whether substances which induce cellular recycling also reduce the replication of SARS-CoV-2 inside infected cells.
-Interestingly, the researchers found four substances which proved effective – all of them already in use in humans.
-These included the polyamine spermidine, an autophagy-enhancing metabolite which is produced in all human cells and by bacteria in the human gut.
+When results from the study suggested that the recycling mechanism might be a potential target for COVID-19 therapy, the researchers tested whether substances that induce cellular recycling also reduce the replication of SARS-CoV-2 inside infected cells.
+Interestingly, the researchers found four substances that proved effective – all of them already in use in humans.
+These included the polyamine spermidine, an autophagy-enhancing metabolite that is produced in all human cells and by bacteria in the human gut.
 It occurs naturally in foods such as wheat germ, soya, mushrooms, and mature cheese and is freely available as a food supplement.

 “The obvious effects produced by spermidine and, in particular, spermine are certainly encouraging.
 For one thing, substances which occur naturally in the body are less likely to induce side effects,” says PD Dr. Müller.
 “Having said that, we worked with pure forms of these substances which are not suitable for medical use.
 Spermidine, in particular, has to be used at relatively high concentrations to achieve an appreciable effect in cell culture.